carlosivanr/hugo_website/content/guides/data/data-visualization/2024-06-26-percentage-histograms/index.en.markdown

 draft: False
 ---

-In the ggplot2 package, there are two geom\_\*() layers that can be created to make histograms, geom_histogram() and geom_bar().
-The following focuses on the use of geom_bar() to make different types of histograms.
-We will use the built-in mtcars data set to demonstrate.
+Histograms are a great way to display the frequency of categorical variables and can aid the the understanding of the distribution of a variable to make visual comparisons across groups.
+In this guide, I focus on the use of the ggplot2 package to make different types of histograms.
+The following snippets use the built-in mtcars data set to demonstrate.

 ``` r
 library(tidyverse)